 - Refusing to give you money to pay for necessities/shared expenses like food, clothing, transportation, or medical care and medicine

 Digital abuse is the use of technologies such as texting and social networking to bully, harass, stalk, or intimidate a partner.
 Often this behavior is a form of verbal or emotional abuse perpetrated online.
 You may be experiencing digital abuse if your partner:

 - Tells you who you can or can’t be friends with on Facebook and other sites.

-- Sends you negative, insulting or even threatening emails, Facebook messages, tweets, DMs or other messages online.
+- Sends you negative, insulting or even threatening emails, Facebook messages, tweets, direct messages, or other messages online.

-- Uses sites like Facebook, Twitter, foursquare and others to keep constant tabs on you.
+- Uses sites like Facebook, Twitter, Instagram, and others to keep constant tabs on you.

 - Puts you down in their status updates.

 - Sends you unwanted, explicit pictures and demands you send some in return.

 - Steals or insists on being given your passwords.

 - Constantly texts you and makes you feel like you can’t be separated from your phone for fear that you will be punished.